West Elm's Quality Issues Don't Stop At #PeggyGate

 Consumers have forked out for the brand’s glossy, midcentury modern aesthetic — the kind of middle-class professional look that screams, “I’ve graduated from Ikea” — but beneath the surface is a product that offers more in elegance than endurance, according to former employees and unhappy customers.

-“I think people in general, they think it’s high quality because it’s so good looking,” said former West Elm store employee Lee Hamby.
-“But let’s face the facts.
-It’s not a high end furniture brand.”
+“I think people in general, they think it’s high quality because it’s so good-looking,” former West Elm store employee Lee Hamby told BuzzFeed News.
+“But let’s face the facts: It’s not a high-end furniture brand.”

 The Peggy sofa is “a piece of shit,” Alex Fawcett, a former visual merchandiser for West Elm in Tysons Corner, Virginia, told BuzzFeed News.
 The company’s product quality “isn’t fantastic, but they’re producing on-point design that is basically beautiful and trendy and affordable, considering most people can’t afford to go to some haute couture Brooklynite store that will cost several thousand dollars.”